 Transferring to Boston University to study Film and Television Production

-Elizaveta Volnova from Russia completed two years at Concordia College through the On Campus Plus program at Kings New York.
+Elizaveta Volnova from Russia completed two years at Concordia College after taking the Go: 100 [On Campus Plus] program at Kings New York.
 After completing applications this semester, she received offers to study Film & Television Production at Emerson College and at Boston University, where she will enroll in the Fall.

 What are you currently studying?